by Dr. Lawrence Wilson

 All information in this article is solely the opinion of the author and is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-The purpose of this short article is to inform the reader that a nutritional balancing program may be able to reverse aneurisms.
+Development programs helpful.
+A development program can sometimes reverse an aneurism.
 This is quite unusual, but we have had enough cases to state this as fact.
 We have several more cases underway in which the patient will be evaluated with MRI or other standard methods to assess if this holds true.

 Cases are rare.
-I have not seen too many cases of aneurisms for the following reasons:
+We have not seen too many cases of aneurisms for the following reasons:

-1. As stated above, they often cause sudden death, so the people do not survive to embark on a nutritional balancing program.
+1. They often cause sudden death, so the people do not survive to embark on a development program.

 2. Aneurisms are difficult to diagnose.
 They require costly body scans such as MRIs or CT scans.
 CT scans cause much more x-ray exposure than is ideal, so they are not done routinely.
 Without them, however, aneurisms are hard to find.

 3. If an aneurism is discovered, immediate surgery is usually recommended.
-The only cases I can evaluate with a nutritional balancing program are those in which the person refuses surgery, and this is uncommon as well.
+The only cases we can evaluate with a development program are those in which the person refuses surgery, and this is uncommon.

 CAUSES FOR ANEURISMS AS REVEALED ON HAIR TISSUE MINERAL ANALYSES